Terrifier: Accolades

 The film received three Fangoria Chainsaw Award nominations: Best Limited Release, Best Supporting Actor (Thornton), and Best Makeup FX (Leone).

 Comic book

 Between 2021 and 2022, a self-published three-issue limited comic book series adaptation of Terrifier was released by Damien Leone with illustrations by Steve McGinnis.

+Lawsuit

+On October 27, 2025, actress Catherine Corcoran filed a federal lawsuit against the filmmakers, accusing them of shortchanging her on promised residuals and profit percentages.
+Corcoran reached an agreement with producer Phil Falcone and director Damien Leone to star in the film for a low per diem rate in exchange for one percent of profits from the film, any future films in the franchise, and merchandise related to the film.
+The lawsuit alleges that producer Phil Falcone and director Damien Leone have only paid her $8,341 to date, despite the franchise's immense success, specifically noting the usage of her image and likeness by Spirit Halloween, Hot Topic, and Halloween Horror Nights.

+Corcoran's lawsuit also accuses the filmmakers of sexual harassment, including by distributing sexually explicit material without her consent.
+Under SAG-AFTRA rules, any nude or topless scenes must have prior authorization, which Corcoran said that she did not give before being forced to hang nude upside down for ten hours.
+During a lengthy and incorrectly performed silicone molding process, which resulted in Corcoran being painfully glued to a plywood sheet, the lawsuit alleges that Falcone took "numerous still photographs of Corcoran's nude body" without her consent.
+Leone and Falcone have denied all allegations.

+In a response from horror podcaster Chelsea Rebecca, it was suggested that Corcoran had not intended for the lawsuit to become public.

 Sequels

 In February 2019, Damien Leone stated that a sequel for Terrifier was in production, with the other sequel's script having already been written.
 The film went into production in October 2019 with Fuzz on the Lens Productions as co-producers along with Dark Age Cinema.
 The film was initially delayed during production of its final days of shooting due to the COVID-19 pandemic, but finally resumed in September 2020 and wrapped shooting in 2021.

 The film debuted at the Arrow Video FrightFest in London, England on August 29, 2022, before receiving a nationwide US cinema release on October 6, 2022, and was released to streaming platforms on November 11, 2022.

 After the success of Terrifier 2, it was announced that Terrifier 3 was in the works and in May 2023, it was announced that the sequel was expected to begin filming in November or December 2023 although it eventually began in February 2024 and wrapped in April 2024.
 The film was released on October 11, 2024.